jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 I have used both and they work very well, but you'll need to take care that you're not straying too far from <a href="http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/" target="_blank">the Elixir way</a> if you use them.

-### 10. Using the Seed and Intermittent Errors
+<h3 id="seed">10.
+Use the Test Seed to Fight Intermittent Errors</h3>

 Intermittent errors are probably unavoidable, especially if you're writing concurrent programs.

-To help fight this, ExUnit tests are run in a random order for via a seed integer.
+To help fight this, ExUnit tests are run in a random order via a seed integer.

 If a particular run results in errors that you don't normally see, you can run subsequent tests in the _exact same order_ using that seed as a flag: